open-way-learning/owl-handbook/Outreach-Programming/Client & Partner Engagement - How We Work, Show Up, and Price Our Services.md

 * The Primary Contact reviews client feedback and shares growth-oriented notes with the facilitation team.
 * If appropriate, the project is archived and lessons are added to OWL’s internal knowledge-sharing systems.

+NOTE: In addition to gathering feedback and documenting lessons learned, the Primary Contact is also responsible for identifying potential opportunities for continued or renewed work with the client.
+This includes surfacing any ongoing needs, proposing next steps when appropriate, and communicating relevant insights to the broader OWL team.
+Long-term client partnerships are essential to our mission and sustainability, and relationship stewardship is a core part of each project cycle.

 #### **Key Responsibilities by Role:**

 * Primary Contact (Project Lead)